plainionist/plainionist.github.io/_posts/2022-10-03-Thread-Collaboration.md

 If an agent is designed and implemented such that

-- it has no dependency to any other part of the system
+- it has no dependency (reference) to any other part of the system
 - no other part of the system has any dependency (pointer or reference) to it
 - it effectively only communicates via messages

-then it would only be a small step move this agent to its own process and so make it individually deployable.
+then it would only be a small step to move this agent to a container - could be a process or some "real" container technology - and so make it individually deployable.

-Such an agent we could call "micro service" then ...
+Some may call this a "micro service" then ...

 ## Conclusion

 As to my observation in object-oriented programming developers focus too much on calling APIs, telling an object to do something or asking an object for an intermediate (synchronous) result.
 This approach does not work well when we need to decouple "what gets done from when it gets done".

 A message based design much better addresses this need but it also requires a different mental model.
-In a message based system communication is always asynchronous, messages have no return values, instead a response method may arrive in some point of time.
+In a message based system communication is always asynchronous - messages have no return values, instead a response message may arrive in some point of time.
-This may sound quite complex initially but it usually leads to a much more decoupled design and so eventually leads to less complexity over time.
+This may sound quite complex initially but it actually leads to a much more decoupled design and so eventually leads to less complexity over time.

 Of course many other design tactics and patterns exist to ensure correctness of concurrent code.
-Agents so far are my favorite choice when it comes to concurrency which also requires collaboration of concurrently executed components.
+Agents are so far still my favorite choice when it comes to concurrency which also requires collaboration of concurrently executed components.

 If you are looking for a concrete example how to implement such agents then consider [subscribing to my YouTube channel](https://www.youtube.com/c/AboutCleanCode)